aurora-721/ReusableCircularSliderComponent/README.md

 ![Slider One](/pictures/example2.JPG)

-You can implement the html component by simply adding the circular-slider component in your html file.
+You can implement the HTML component by simply adding the circular-slider component in your HTML file.

 ```html
 <circular-slider